Pear vs Oval Cut Diamond: Which One to Choose?

 The cut of the diamond affects the brilliance of the gem and is of very high-quality importance.
 This is affected by the quality of several things- namely the number of facets, the symmetry carved by the craftsman, the dimensions of the gem, and the reflective quality of the diamond.

 Intricacy and cut of the gem, directly impact the refracting light and fire of the diamond.
+It is how the diamond is cut that determines the precise size.
+This diamond size chart will give you a thorough approach to identifying your size.

-Pear Cut
+Pear Cut Diamond

 Pear cut diamonds look beautiful paired with all kinds of metals.
-Using a white metal lays back the metal and gives a central position to the diamond while letting it enhance itself.
+Using white metal lays back the metal and gives a central position to the diamond while letting it enhance itself.
 White metals let the diamonds cut and set be of utmost importance.
 Some white metals which are used are silver, platinum, and white gold.

 This antique cut looks fashionable and vintage with gold, as the yellow hue adds a touch of antiquity to the jewelry.
-Sometimes the quality of the diamond is not pure and can lead to a yellowish tint in the shade of the diamond, thus using a yellow metal can help cover up the quality of the diamond.
+Sometimes the quality of the lab diamond is not pure and can lead to a yellowish tint in the shade of the diamond, thus using a yellow metal can help cover up the quality of the lab diamond.

-Oval Cut
+Oval Cut Diamond

 This stunning cut is a timeless piece that looks utterly beautiful in any kind of metal as well as any jewelry.